1kc2/CSV-JSON-Reader/README.md

 # CSV JSON Reader

-A GUI which shows reads a CSV/JSON and displays the data.
+A GUI which reads a CSV/JSON and displays the data.

 <p float="center">
   <img src="img/demo1.png" width="439"/>